openmc-dev/openmc/docs/source/usersguide/input.rst

 -------------------------

 The ``<ksp_monitor>`` element is used to view the convergence of linear GMRES iterations in PETSc.
-This option can be turned on with ".true." and turned off with ".false.".
+This option can be turned on with "true" and turned off with "false".

-  *Default*: .false.
+  *Default*: false

 ``<mesh>`` Element
 ------------------